-- On the left of the window, you can specify which states are available in the system, - how often versions in this state can be given (e.g. a "standard version" can only be present once) and - whether the version in the fixed state is editable.
+- On the left of the window, you can specify which states are available in the system, - how often versions can be generated in this state (e.g. a "Bestandsversion" can only be present once) and - whether the version in the specified state is editable.